 Becoming part of the GRK 2638

-Below we have provided information regarding the application process as this site is still under construction.
+Below we have provided some initial information regarding the application process as this site is still under construction.

-The GRK 2638 is specifically designed to foster a bilingual research environment.
+The GRK 2638 was specifically designed to foster a bilingual research environment.
 German and English will be treated as equal languages for the purposes of academic exchange.

 Thus, all applicants must be able to understand both English and German at least passively at an academic level.
 In addition, they must also be able to actively participate in the discussions of the GRK 2638 in one of the two languages.

 All certificates that prove that the applicant speaks German at a level of at least B1 will be accepted.
 This includes certificates issued directly by a university and qualifications obtained at German-speaking schools.
 A study visit to Germany is sufficient if it included an examination.

 COVID-19: If the pandemic situation does not allow you to complete your examination soon, please outline in your application when you think you will be able to submit the language certificate.

 In principle, applicants should evidence that they will be able to write their doctoral thesis within the period of three years.
 Therefore, they should submit a clearly structured schedule that identifies the steps on the path to completion.
 In order to be able to write the doctoral thesis within three years, the project must already be coherently outlined and systematically thought out.